m-ashry-eg/SAA-C03/notes/README.md

 - #### DynamoDB Transactions

-  - **What is**: DynamoDB Transitions is a feature that allows you to perform multiple read and write operations on one or more items as an atomic unit of work.
+  - **Definition**: DynamoDB Transitions is a feature that allows you to perform multiple read and write operations on one or more items as an atomic unit of work.
 This means that either all of the operations in the transition succeed, or none of them do.

   - **ACID Properties**: DynamoDB transitions provide ACID (Atomicity, Consistency, isolation, Durability) properties.
 This ensures that transitions are reliably processed,